Salaah01/django-action-triggers/docs/source/webhooks.rst

 Best Practices
 ==============

 - **Avoid Hardcoding Sensitive Information**: Use dynamic imports to manage sensitive information such as API keys.
 - **Test Your Webhooks**: Ensure that your webhook is functioning correctly by testing it with different scenarios.
 - **Monitor Webhook Responses**: Keep track of webhook responses to ensure that your external systems are receiving and processing the requests correctly.
+- **Set Timeout Limits**: Define a maximum timeout for webhooks to prevent long-running requests from blocking your application.
+This can be done by setting `ACTION_TRIGGER_SETTINGS.MAX_WEBHOOK_TIMEOUT` in your settings.

 ---